Kino7916/dbd.js-next/README.md

     - `intents` - Discord Intents to access and retrieve data from Discord Gateway
     - `prefix` - Identifiers for command triggers at the beginning of message content
     - `cache` - Manages the cache by `discord.js` framework
+    - `reverseReading` - Changes interpreter reading principles, `from Top to Bottom` reading to `from Bottom to Top`
 ## Bot.enableEvents
 Listens and register Events to Client
 - `...Events` - Events that are currently available for use